pyControl/docs/docs/user-guide/graphical-user-interface.md

 The configure button next to each setup bring up a menu of configuration options for that board.
 Alternatively multiple boards can be selected with the checkboxes and configured with the *configure selected* buttons.

+## Hardware variables

 ## Board configuration

 The board configuration menu has the following options to configure pyboards.

 - *Load framework:* Reload the pyControl framework onto the board.
 If you are using a hardware definition you will need to reload it after loading the framework.
 - *Load hardware definition:* Load a [hardware definition](hardware.md#hardware-definition) file onto the pyboard.
-The selected file is renamed *hardware_definition.py* on the pyboard filesystem irrespective of it's name on the computer, so the hardware definition is always imported into the task file with:
+The selected file is renamed *hardware_definition.py* on the pyboard filesystem irrespective of its name on the computer, so the hardware definition is always imported into the task file with:

 ```python
 import hardware_definition as hw
 ```
 - *Device Firmware Update (DFU) mode:* Put the pyboard into DFU mode used for upgrading the version of MicroPython running on the board.
 For more information on upgrading MicroPython see [here](http://micropython.org/download).
 - *Enable/disable USB flash drive:* Disabling the USB flash drive prevents the pyboard from showing up on the computer's filesystem as a USB storage device.
 This can be useful if you are connecting a large number of pyboards to a computer and run out of space on the USB bus.
 With the flashdrive enabled each pyboard shows up as two USB devices - a flash drive and a USB serial port.